kuzzleio/kuzzle-challenges/applicative-join.md

 # Applicative Join (in NoSQL)

+This challenge is about developing a generic applicative join for Elasticsearch.

 Estimated time:
  - Junior: 6 hours (don't give up, it's a difficult one, we know it)
  - Middle: 4 hours